thediveo/noleak/README.md

 ### Goroutine IDs

 In order to detect goroutine identities, we use what is termed "goroutine IDs".
-These IDs appear in runtime stack ("backtrace") dumps.
+These IDs appear in runtime stack dumps ("backtraces").
 But … are these goroutine IDs even unambiguous?
 What are their "_guarantees_" (if there are _any_ at all)?

 First, Go's runtime code uses the identifier (and thus term) [`goid` for Goroutine